awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

 }
 ```

 If you want to view parameters owned by a specific service, choose the service from the list that was produced after running the earlier command\.
 Then, make a `describe-parameters` call and filter the parameters using the name of your desired service\.
 For example, `/aws/service/global-infrastructure`\.
 The path filter may be one\-level \(only calls parameters that match the exact values given\) or recursive \(contains elements in the path beyond what you have given\)\.
 The path filter is recursive by default\.
-Specify `Option:OneLevel` if you do not want it to be recursive\.
+Specify `Option:OneLevel` if you don't want it to be recursive\.

 ```
 aws ssm describe-parameters --parameter-filters "Key=Path, Values=/aws/service/global-infrastructure"